Effigy of the Forgotten

 Effigy of the Forgotten is the debut full-length album by New York–based death metal band Suffocation, released in 1991.
 The album features re-recorded versions of several tracks that appeared on the band's Reincremation demo and Human Waste EP.
 The cover artwork was created by Dan Seagrave.

 The album was dedicated to the memory of fellow metal band Atheist's bassist Roger Patterson, who was killed in a car crash earlier in 1991.

+Effigy of the Forgotten was recorded at Morrisound Recording in Tampa, Florida and was produced by Scott Burns.
+The album's music is highly technical, featuring many guitar solos.
+George "Corpsegrinder" Fisher has a guest appearance on the track "Mass Obilteration".
+Dan Seagrave created the album's cover artwork.

-The album has received critical acclaim since its release, and is now regarded as one of the most influential death metal albums of all time, serving as a blueprint for death metal in the 90s.
+Effigy of the Forgotten initially received mixed reviews, but has since received critical acclaim and is now regarded as one of the most influential death metal albums of all time, serving as a blueprint for death metal in the 90s.
 This album and Pierced from Within have been re-released by Roadrunner Records as part of the Two from the Vault series.

 Background and recording

 Guitarist Terrance Hobbs said of the album's songwriting process, "We were a bunch of kids down in a basement.
 Obviously, we were fans of heavy metal, and we were writing riffs on our own, so it was just a matter of putting all that together.
 That’s where the music came from.
 We’d sit together and play for hours."

-Suffocation recorded Effigy of the Forgotten at Morrisound Recording in Tampa, Florida at the same time Florida death metal band Monstrosity were recording their debut full-length, Imperial Doom, there.
+Suffocation recorded Effigy of the Forgotten over the course of a week in June 1991 at Morrisound Recording in Tampa, Florida, on a budget of $5,000.
+At the same time, Florida death metal band Monstrosity were recording their debut full-length, Imperial Doom, there.
 George "Corpsegrinder" Fisher, then-vocalist for Monstrosity, recorded guest vocals on the album, recalling being asked to do so while drinking heavily with the members of Suffocation.
 He recorded his vocal parts while half-drunk.